robbiemu/aclarai_claimify/docs/components/scout_tools.md

 )
 ```

+## URL to Markdown Conversion

+The `url_to_markdown` tool converts a single web page into Markdown.

+- When the `attachments` package is available, it uses the pipeline `attach(file_or_url) | present.markdown` for high-fidelity HTML→Markdown conversion.
+- If `attachments` is unavailable or conversion fails, it falls back to a simple, robust extractor that strips scripts/styles and emits minimal Markdown.

+Robots.txt is respected by default based on the global `use_robots` setting in the scout config.

 ## Tool Configuration and Validation

 All search tools support advanced configuration options for prefetching and validation to make the research process more robust: